zng-ui/zng/TODO/_current.md

     - Pros: Only need to modify ContextVar.
     - Cons: No caching of mapping functions in this case.

+- Version is only 32-bits, change to 64?
+- Even then we need to encode the 64bits WidgetId and value version.
+- How to ensure uniqueness?

 # Finish scroll

 * Implement ContextVar modify.